 We RecommendAyurvedic Home Remedy for Tired Eyes

 Disclaimer: While Ayurveda has been employing this technique for thousands of years to address underlying imbalances in the eyes, modern sanitary practices and FDA guidelines strictly prohibit the use of non-sterile or home-sterilized solutions in daily eye care routines.
-As a result, we must recommend against engaging in this traditional practice.
 Consult with your healthcare practitioner before beginning any eye care regimen that involves introduction of foreign material into the eye itself.
 Home-sterilized solutions cannot prevent the growth of harmful bacteria and are not a substitute for modern eye care products.

 Ayurvedic Eye Treatment: Netra Tarpana (Ghee Eye Bath)